Liaqat Hayat Khan: Early life

-Sir Liaqat was the son of Nawab Muhammad Hyat Khan, CSI, Khattar, of Wah (now in Pakistan Punjab), and the elder brother of Sir Sikandar Hyat Khan.
-His grandson, Nawab Sadiq Hussain Qureshi served as both Governor and Chief Minister of Punjab during the regime of Bhutto.
+Sir Liaqat was the son of Nawab Muhammad Hyat Khan, CSI, Khattar, of Wah (now in Pakistan Punjab), and the elder brother of Sir Sikander Hyat Khan.
+His daughter Haseen Bano was married with Nawab Sadiq Hussain Qureshi of Multan.
+His son in law, Nawab Sadiq Hussain Qureshi served as both Governor and Chief Minister of Punjab during the regime of Bhutto.
 He was educated in Col. Brown Cambridge School, Dehra Dun.
-He died in 1948.